prjemian/cmd_response/doc/source/epics/epid.rst

 from EPICS.
 An LED was connected to the Arduino to *control* (or modify) the first signal.

-.. index:: mood lighting
+.. index:: constant lighting

 This example will control the output of the LED based on the signal from the sensor.
 We'll test our controls by changing the background lighting levels and the desired signal level from the sensor.
-In effect, we are building **mood lighting**.
+In effect, we are building **constant lighting** (maintaining a constant level of illumination).

 Requirements: